tubsproject/syncables/README.md

 ------------+-----------------+---------+---------+-------------+------+-----------------+--------+----+------+----------+----------+----------+---------+-----------------+----------
 (0 rows)
 ```
-This is just a first example of how it would create an SQL database schema.
+This is just a first example of how it would create an SQL database schema and populate it with some data from an API.
 We plan to extend this repo with a fully functional sync engine that can act as a reference implementation of OpenAPI Syncables.

 This work is [sponsored by NLNet](https://nlnet.nl/project/TUBS/)